zanijamil30-ops/nlp-sentiment-analysis/README.md

 ## 🚀 How to Run

 ### 1. Install Dependencies
-Make sure you have Python 3.8+ installed, then run:
+Make sure Python 3.8+ is installed, then run:

 pip install -r requirements.txt

-2. Run the Main Script
+### 2. Run the Main Script
-This executes preprocessing, TF-IDF vectorization, model training, evaluation, and model saving:
+This command executes preprocessing, TF-IDF vectorization, model training, evaluation, and model saving:

 python nlp.py

-3. Launch the Gradio App (if included in your script) If your nlp.py contains the Gradio interface, simply run:
+### 3. Launch the Gradio App
+If the Gradio interface is included in your script, running the same file will start the app:

 python nlp.py

-The web app will open in your browser, allowing you to enter text and get sentiment predictions.
+A browser window will open where you can enter text and receive sentiment predictions.

-📊 Model Summary
+## 📊 Model Summary
-TF-IDF Vectorizer
+- TF-IDF Vectorizer

-Logistic Regression Classifier
+- Logistic Regression Classifier

-Evaluation Metrics: Accuracy, Precision, Recall, F1-score
+- Evaluation Metrics: Accuracy, Precision, Recall, F1-score

-📜 License
+## 📜 License
 This project is licensed under the MIT License.